How to Write Emails That Will Always Get Responses

 You know what works?
 A personal approach.
 Use the name of the recipient, so they will know the message is relevant to them.
-However, you should only use it when it doesn’t make the subject line too busy.
+You can check the correct email address using Contactout.
+You should only use the name when it doesn’t make the subject line too busy.
 Otherwise, it might even hurt open rates.

 Here are few suggestions of subject lines that might work:

 - Rose, a quick question for you

 - Rose, do you plan to attend [event]?

 - Question about [some goal you know they have]